SREELAKSHMI079/pothole-detector/README.md

 ##  Dataset

-This project uses the **RDD2022 (Road Damage Dataset 2022)** — a large-scale open dataset with 47,420 road images from India, Japan, Norway, and the USA, annotated in Pascal VOC format.
+This project relies on the RDD2022 (Road Damage Dataset 2022) which a massive annotated open dataset with 47,420 road images from India, Japan, Norway, and the USA in Pascal VOC format.

 **Download:** https://github.com/sekilab/RoadDamageDetector